MissionBit/intro-curriculum/subjects/setup/index.md

 Intro Survey
 ============

-STANDARD SURVEY TBD
+For an example survey, see: [Intro Questionnaire](http://bit.ly/plzsendcookies)

+Here are the questions:

+* What is your rollcall.in username?
+* What is your github username?
+* Have you tried programming before?
+If so, what have you tried? *It's totally ok if you haven't, but this will help us keep the class interesting for everyone*
+* What made you sign up for this class?
+* Are there any cool apps/games/sites that you really like?
+* Tell me a joke. *the cornier the better*

-Add students to GitHub team as survey results come in.
+Add students to a GitHub team for your class as survey results come in.
+This is easy to do if you use Google Docs to create the spreadsheet.

 Roll Call